Lexsi-Labs/TabTune/README.md

 ---

-## 📚 Example Notebooks
+## 🏆 Example Notebooks

-Below are 9 Example Notebooks showcasing all the features of the Library in-depth!
+|Below are 14 Example Notebooks showcasing all the features of the Library in-depth!

 | Serial No. | Name | Task Performed | Link To Notebook |
 |---|------|------|------|